 Lesley Irwin has officially adopted Lady Bug.
 She is doing well and currently being spoiled as much as possible in her new home.
 Lady Bug just can’t give up the habit of giving hugs and kisses to everyone that she comes in contact with which is her way of thanking everyone for her wonderful new life.
 We would like to thank everyone who helped Lady Bug in her journey to today!
 You have helped her find happiness for the rest of her days!
 Hugs and Kisses to All from Lady Bug!

 Lady Bug Update

 Lady Bug hasn’t arrived at Animal House Shelter as yet.
 Transportation arrangements are being made and she will travel when the full transport schedule is complete.
 Once we committed to Lady Bug’s care, a volunteer took her home to remove her from the pound while transport from Kansas City, MO to Huntley could be put together.
 Animal House Shelter has made a full and ongoing commitment to accept her at our shelter and also to be responsible for all of Lady Bug’s medical care and expenses.
-The latest word is that she should be here by May 14th.

 Thank you to all for responding so generously thus far with donations for Lady Bug’s medical care, which will be costly and ongoing.